hammad25/Rock-Paper-Scissors/README.md

 ### Supported Screens
 * Screen sizes 1024px and over are all compatible for the game
-* Only screen sizes ipad, ipad pro and iphone X within Devtools has been to size the game ipad
+* Only screen sizes ipad, ipad pro and iphone X within Devtools have been used for the responsive size the game.

+ipad

 ![](docs/ipad.png)

 iphone X

 ![](docs/iphone.png)

 ## Deployment